- Primary Subject: Best sim racing wheel bases for PC and consoles

 Choosing the best wheel base for your sim racing setup can be challenging, but we've made it easier by highlighting top-tier options based on their balance of price, reviews, and features.
-Our focus is on bases that offer substantial torque—aiming for 8Nm or higher—for enhanced realism and robust feedback.
-Additionally, we've prioritized compatibility, ensuring these bases work seamlessly with various racing peripherals, including leading wheels for PS5, Xbox Series X, and PC.

-Among our recommendations are the MOZA R9 V2, an excellent choice for PC gaming, and the versatile Fanatec CSL DD and GT DD Pro, which, between them, offer compatiblility across all major consoles.
 Ultimately, this diverse range covers all kinds of preferences and platforms, helping you find a suitable device to bring direct drive to your home sim setup.
 Whether you're a beginner or a seasoned racer, our list is the ideal starting point.

-Best base for PC
+Best for console

 Why we chose MOZA R9 V2